Neithari/AlgorithmVisualization/README.md

 # AlgorithmVisualization
-A tool to visualize diffrent algorithms
+AlgorithmVisualization is a tool to visualize different programming algorithms like pathfinding or sorting.